alchimya/angular-instagram-tag-media/README.md

   attr name   |     type        |   description
 --------------| ----------------|-------------------------------------------------------------------
-tagName       | one-way binding | hashtag of media pics clientId      | one-way binding | Instagram app CLIENT ID reloadMs      | one-way binding | Milliseconds for reloading data from the server slideMs       | one-way binding | Milliseconds to activare a slider images service.
+tagName       | one-way binding | hashtag of media pics clientId      | one-way binding | Instagram app CLIENT ID (see https://instagram.com/developer/) reloadMs      | one-way binding | Milliseconds for reloading data from the server slideMs       | one-way binding | Milliseconds to activare a slider images service.
 Use "auto" to implement an auto calculation interval. instagramData | two-way binding | Set here your data source  for the response body